gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 #### *A jackasses guide to SQLAlchemy <br> By LibreLad: Part-time Jackass* <br> **Relationship Basics**

 > ⚠️**Warning: You *WILL* need a sense of humour to read this guide!** <br>
-> A super simple guide to *One to Many, Many to One, One to One and Many to Many* Relationships <br>
+> A super simple guide on *One to Many, Many to One, One to One and Many to Many* Relationships <br>
 > Most of the links in this guide link back to the [Official SQLAlchemy documentation](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html) <br>
 > Please send ~~nudes~~ commits if you find any errors or if you can make an example clearer. <br>

 ---

 ##### Terminology:
-* [`relationship`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html) : Creates the relationship between two classes `offences = relationship('Child')`
+* [`relationship`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html) : Creates the relationship between two classes `offence = relationship('Child')`
-  * [`lazy`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html?highlight=lazy#sqlalchemy.orm.relationship.params.lazy) : if `True`, when you query a parent object it will fetch all of the child objects related to the selected parent obj.
+  * [`lazy`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html?highlight=lazy#sqlalchemy.orm.relationship.params.lazy) : if `True`, the parent object will load first, and when you call the relation a seperate SELECT query is called.
   * [`backref`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.backref) : used to create *bidirectional* access to the parent model from the child model (MtO). backref as it sounds always refers to the name of the column that can be called from the child model to access the parent object eg: `backref='parent_tablename'`.
   * [`back_populates`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.back_populates): works similar to backref, used to create an explicit relationship form child to parent. back_populates, as it sounds ALWAYS refers to the child object populating the parent objects, eg: `back_populates='child_tablename'`.
 * `Foreignkey` : A key that links two tables together